 Disadvantages of Taungya System

-The Taungya system begins with harvesting of the forest.
+The Taungya system begins with the harvesting of the forest.
 The harvested area is clear cut and burnt.
-Some trees are after reserved for shade or for fruit.
-Usually the area selected for Taungya system should be flat and fertile.
-Generally one or two hectares of land are allocated to one family.
-Sometimes the amount of area may be more.
+Some trees are reserved for shade or for fruit.
+Usually, the site selected for the Taungya system should be flat and fertile.
+Generally, one or two hectares of land are allocated to one family.
+However, sometimes the amount of area may be more.